Welcome Danger: Harold Lloyd's first "talkie"

+Lloyd had already completed Welcome Danger as a silent feature when his distributor, Paramount Pictures, was heavily promoting talking pictures.
+Lloyd decided to remake Welcome Danger with sound, going so far as to recast some of the supporting roles with stage-trained actors familiar with dialogue.

-Moviegoers in the United States began to hear for the first time the voices of many of their favorite stars as Hollywood released more and more "talking pictures" in 1929.
+Moviegoers in the United States began to hear for the first time the voices of many of their favorite stars as Hollywood released more and more talking pictures in 1929.
 Many reviewers at that time, in addition to expressing their opinions about a movie's plot and production values, provided readers with their initial impressions after hearing an actor actually speak on screen.
 Since Welcome Danger was Harold Lloyd's first venture into the sound era, there was significant public interest in his voice.
 In October 1929, the influential New York entertainment publication Variety gave overall high marks to Welcome Danger and to Barbara Kent's spoken lines but offered a somewhat mixed review regarding Lloyd's recorded dialogue:

 Walter R. Greene, however, a reviewer for Motion Picture News in 1929, complimented Lloyd's stunts in Welcome Danger as well as the tone and general quality of the comedian's voice.
-"Harold Lloyd", Greene wrote, "has nothing to fear from talking pictures", adding "His voice registers excellently, and there is personality in its reproduction".
+"Harold Lloyd", Greene wrote, "has nothing to fear from talking pictures," adding "His voice registers excellently, and there is personality in its reproduction."

+Paramount also offered the completed silent version to those theaters that had not yet converted to sound.

+Racism protest in China

+On February 21, 1930, the first day of its release in China, the film sparked outrage among 35 viewers who, in their anger, wrote to Shanghai's Republican Daily News.
+They criticized the film for mocking the Chinese diaspora in America, depicting them in a deceitful and ugly manner, essentially humiliating and disgracing the Chinese people.
+The following day, the Chinese playwright and film director Hong Shen visited the Grand Cinema in Shanghai to watch the film.
+He left the theatre in protest when a scene showed Harold Lloyd throwing money on the ground to a Chinese flower seller.
+Before the next screening, Hong returned to the theatre to give a speech, condemning the film's offensive portrayal of Chinese people and urging the audience to boycott it.
+His call to action resonated with many, leading some to demand refunds.
+Upon learning of this, the theatre's general manager had Hong forcibly taken to his office and reported to the police.
+After being detained for about three hours, Hong was released.
+He immediately reported the incident to the Nationalist Party's Shanghai branch, calling for a ban on the film's screening.